 Distillation is a process for separating chemical components in a boiling liquid combination based on variations in their volatilities.
 Distillation is sometimes referred to as a unit operation since it is normally done as part of a larger chemical process.
-ALAQUA is a distillation equipment supplier along with other processing equipment supplier to serve various industrial machinery requirements.
+ALAQUA is a distillation equipment supplier along with other processing equipment suppliers to serve various industrial machinery requirements.

 Distillation has a variety of commercial applications.
 It’s used to separate crude oil into different fractions for different applications including transportation, power production, and heating.
-To eliminate contaminants such as salt from sea water, water is distilled.
+To eliminate contaminants such as salt from seawater, water is distilled.
 For industrial applications, the air is distilled to separate its constituents, most notably oxygen, nitrogen, and argon.

-THE PROCESS OF DISTILLATION
+THE PROCESS OF DISTILLATION:

 Batch distillations are the most common type of distillation used in laboratories.
 There are three pieces of distillation equipment that are required to complete the process:

 - The source liquid is heated in a reboiler or a pot.